UC Merced joins LLNL for a Data Science Challenge

 Don’t miss this unique opportunity!
 The experience will be unlike any other.
-This intensive virtual training program provides challenging exercises and assignments, virtual tours, and seminars.
-For 3 weeks, you’ll work on an important data science problem while learning from experts, networking with peers, and developing skills for future internships.
+This intensive 2-week full-time training program provides challenging exercises and assignments, virtual tours, and seminars.
+For 2 weeks, you’ll work on an important data science problem while learning from experts, networking with peers, and developing skills for future internships.
 You’ll also get a taste of day-to-day life at LLNL, where we have a passion for national service.
-Read about the 2020 UCM Challenge.
+Read about the 2021 UCM Challenge.

 Undergraduate students will:

 - Work with scientists, engineers, and technical staff to support to LLNL projects

 - Participate in a real-world drug discovery data problem